 Where to eat in Florence in the Summer

-Lately I’ve been having lunch at home with my mother in law, and imitating her way of munching on a lot of vegetables mid-day.
+I learned how to eat summer lunches from my mother in law, imitating her way of munching on a lot of vegetables mid-day.
 We have a big plate with some cucumber, big garden fresh tomatoes, maybe some avocado or lettuce if someone has washed it, and some mozzarella.
 My colleagues who have an “orto” – kitchen garden – also eat like this at lunch.
 In restaurants, you’re not going to get half a raw cucumber, but luckily the big bowl food trend has hit Italy.
 There are a few places now that do exclusively big salad bowls with creative ingredients, grains, proteins and the like.
 As I’ve been on a diet for a few months, I’m really excited to have these new options around town.
 On the other hand, the big salad and the caprese salad have always been part of the Italian tradition, so they’re available at just about any place that serves lunch.
 For some specific ideas this year, I recommend:

 - Floret artisan café inside Luisa Via Roma (via Roma, in front of the Duomo) is for the well heeled.
 The covered upper floor courtyard is a colourful jungle in the city, while the cool indoor nooks make for perfect spots to hang out for a while.
 At any time of day this is a great place for a cold pressed juice or grain bowl, with ingredients of the highest quality.